-Example of Application Servers is SAP Netweaver (SAP), JBoss(Red Hat), WebLogic server (Oracle), WebSphere(IBM), Glassfish(Oracle) etc.
+Example of Application Servers is SAP Netweaver (SAP), JBoss(Red Hat), WebLogic Server(Oracle), WebSphere(IBM), Glassfish(Oracle), etc.

 What is WebLogic?

 WebLogic is an Oracle product that performs the role of the application server.
-The software application is a middleware that connects between back-end applications like databases and related applications with browser-based thin clients.
+The software application is a middleware that connects back-end applications like databases and related applications with browser-based thin clients.
 WebLogic is used to develop and deploy J2EE applications.
 J2EE is the standard platform for developing multitier enterprise applications based on the Java programming language.

 What is WebSphere?

 WebSphere is an IBM software that performs the role of the application server.
 It is a software framework and middleware that hosts Java-based web applications.
 WebSphere was built using open standards such as Java EE, XML, and web services.
 It is used to develop and deploy back-end applications or services built using Java or J2EE to access it using web browsers or any other clients.

 Below is the top 8 difference between WebLogic vs WebSphere